 It may seem slightly disappointing that Froyo updates are still rolling out even as the Gingerbread source becomes available, but it is good news that Sprint is paying attention to its mid-range phones nonetheless - their version of the Samsung Intercept is now receiving the update to Android 2.2.

 Also included in the update are a few bug fixes and the (rather unnecessary) addition of Sprint Navigation.
 As with most Android updates, it's being rolled out in waves, so it may be a few days before it see it on your device.
-Intercept users on Virgin Mobile, now might be the time to start pestering your carrier about this update.
 Read More

 The Black Friday is long gone, but another, potentially even bigger event, called Cyber Monday, is now upon us.
 Cyber Monday is what happens when the Black Friday goes online, and Virgin Mobile USA does not disappoint.
 The carrier, which uses Sprint's network, is offering its only Android handset, the Samsung Intercept, for a whopping $75 off.
 The deal is valid for the duration of Cyber Monday, so hurry up if you want this 800MHz Android QWERTY slider for $175, with free shipping.
-The beauty of Virgin Mobile USA, of course, is its plans starting at $25 a month, with NO contract to sign.
 Read More